 Gevrey-Chambertin is the largest wine-producing village in Burgundy’s Côte d'Or, with its vineyards spilling over into the next door commune of Brochon.

 Situated slightly higher up the slope, Ruchottes-Chambertin is impressively rich, stylish and slightly angular.
-The tiny Griottes-Chambertin, which owes its name to the grill-pan shape of the vineyard rather than the wine’s Griottes cherry aroma, is lower down the slope and boasts a velvety texture and rich fruit reminiscent of Chambertin itself.
-It is generally better than the lighter although wonderfully fragrant Chapelle-Chambertin and Gevrey’s largest Grand Cru, the pure and seductive (if variable) Charmes-Chambertin.
+The tiny Griottes-Chambertin, which owes its name to the grill-pan shape of the vineyard rather than the wine’s griotte cherry aroma, is lower down the slope and boasts a velvety texture and rich fruit reminiscent of Chambertin itself.
+It is generally better than the lighter, although wonderfully fragrant Chapelle-Chambertin and Gevrey’s largest Grand Cru, the pure and seductive (if variable) Charmes-Chambertin.

 Gevrey also has some outstanding Premier Crus on the south-east-facing slopes above the town.
 Les Cazetiers and especially Clos St Jacques produce some exceptional wines.
 Indeed Armand Rousseau, who pioneered domaine bottling here in the 1930s and is still one of the region’s very best producers, often sells his Clos St Jacques for more than several of his Grand Crus.

-315 hectares of village Gevrey Chambertin.
+315 hectares of village Gevrey Chambertin

-55 hectares of Grand Cru vineyards - Chambertin, Chambertin Clos de Bèze, Latricières-Chambertin, Ruchottes-Chambertin, Mazis-Chambertin, Charmes-Chambertin, Mazoyères-Chambertin, Chapelle-Chambertin, Griottes-Chambertin..
+55 hectares of Grand Cru vineyards: Chambertin, Chambertin Clos de Bèze, Latricières-Chambertin, Ruchottes-Chambertin, Mazis-Chambertin, Charmes-Chambertin, Mazoyères-Chambertin, Chapelle-Chambertin, Griottes-Chambertin..

-Recommended Producers: Bachelet, Dugat, Esmonin, Mortet, Rossignol Trapet, Rousseau, Serafin, Bernstein
+Recommended producers: Bachelet, Dugat, Esmonin, Mortet, Rossignol Trapet, Rousseau, Serafin, Bernstein

-Recommended Restaurants : Chez Guy (good wine list), Rôtisserie du Chambertin (and Bistro)
+Recommended restaurants : Chez Guy (good wine list), Rôtisserie du Chambertin (and Bistro)